 Comprehensive, multidisciplinary care

-Our neurosciences program isn't only made up of neurologists and neurosurgeons.
+Our Neurosciences Center isn't only made up of neurologists and neurosurgeons.
 The program also incorporates specialists in many related subspecialty areas, including but not limited to: physical medicine and rehabilitation, neuropsychology, neuropathology, neuroradiology, and genetics.
 The depth and breadth of complex neurological knowledge and experience makes our program truly comprehensive.

 Diagnosing your child's epilepsy